-The learner will be able to identify strategies for creating a positive learning environment
+Identify strategies for creating a positive learning environment

-The learner will be able to describe the UPMC orientation documentation process and tools specific to your facility
+Describe the UPMC orientation documentation process and tools specific to your facility

-The learner will be able to provide relevant , timely specific feedback; document and share that evaluation according to the process specific to your facility
+Provide relevant, timely, specific feedback; document and share that evaluation according to the process specific to your facility

-The learner will be able to identify resources to help the preceptor address challenges related to the preceptor role
+identify resources to help the preceptor address challenges related to the preceptor role

 Nancy Pettengill MSN, RN, ICCE, CBC